apragsdale/apragsdale.github.io/3_join.md

-We have projects for students (both graduate and undergraduate) and postdocs interested in population genetics, evolutionary biology, math, software development, and physical anthropology.
+We have projects for students (both graduate and undergraduate) and postdocs interested in population genetics, evolutionary biology, math, software development, and genetic anthropology.
 Almost all projects involve some level of math and statistics although there is a wide range of possible topics, from development of population genetic theory to empirical analyses of genetic data to learn about demographic or evolutionary history.
 More information about our